-It’s safe to cycle
+It’s safe to cycle!

-In Copenhagen cyclists come first, probably because the majority of people cycle around the city.
+In Copenhagen, cyclists come first, probably because the majority of people cycle around the city.
 There are cycle lanes everywhere you go, along main roads and smaller roads and the cars actually respect those on bikes.
 With the number of deaths and accidents on bikes in London recently we could definitely learn a thing or two from the Danes.
 I wrote a whole post on Danish cycling culture last time I was in Denmark and visiting again I love it even more.
 I feel so safe cycling around the streets of Copenhagen (a foreign city) but still haven’t dared cycle much afar from along the canal in London.

 As soon as my brother and I arrived into the city centre we wondered where all the people were.
 It was silent and the streets were almost empty.
 We dropped our bags at the hotel and headed out for some lunch, finding numerous cafes that were empty or nearly empty.
 Nervous that we were missing something or the cafes were not good we hesitantly went into a café that had two other people already eating inside.
 Turns out the two others were from our plane too, maybe this city really was empty.
 Was there something we didn’t know?
 I ordered a chicken sandwich and Harry a smoked salmon sandwich.
 My expectations were low but wow was I impressed!
 The tasty chicken sandwich with salad and chips was huge and so delicious.
 I asked the waiter if it was normally this quiet and he said yes, but it is very different on the weekends.
-Still my brother loved it, as a woodland guy he hates the crowds and instantly decided Copenhagen was better than London.
+Still, my brother loved it, as a woodland guy, he hates the crowds and instantly decided Copenhagen was better than London.
 Another win!

-There is no rush hour
+There’s no rush hour